NEU-DSG/dailp-encoding/terraform/docs/sops.md

   Anything you run on the bastion that writes to S3 depends on a managed policy attached outside Terraform; check with `aws iam list-attached-role-policies --role-name dailp-<stage>-bastion` before assuming it will work.
-- The bastion root volume is 8 GiB and not overridden.
-Check `df -h /home` before copying large backup bundles.
+- The bastion root volume is declared as 30 GiB in `bastion-host.nix`, but an instance launched before that was set may still have an 8 GiB volume, and a volume grown in place still has a filesystem at the old size until `growpart` + `xfs_growfs` runs. `df -h /home` is the only trustworthy answer -- check it before copying large backup bundles rather than reading the Terraform.

 ## Reference

 - [`runbook.md`](./runbook.md) -- symptoms and fixes when the above fails.
 - [`../flake.nix`](../flake.nix) -- the `copy-to-bastion` / `run-on-bastion` app definitions.
-- [`bastion-host.nix`](./bastion-host.nix) -- the instance definition, including the `key_name` warning above.
+- [`bastion-host.nix`](../bastion-host.nix) -- the instance definition, including the `key_name` warning above and the rationale for pinning the AMI by id.
 - [`../scripts/SOPs.md`](../scripts/SOPs.md) -- the database backup procedures these connections exist to serve.